Monarchy of Canada and the Canadian Armed Forces: Symbolism and traditions

-The Canadian Forces have derived many of their traditions and symbols from the British army, navy, and air force, including those with royal elements.
+The Canadian Forces have derived many of their traditions and symbols from the British Army, Navy, and Air Force, including those with royal elements.
 Contemporary icons and rituals, however, have evolved to include elements reflective of Canada and the Canadian monarchy.
-Members of the country's Royal Family also continue their two century old practice of maintaining personal relationships with the Canadian Forces as well as individual units, around which the military has developed complex protocols.
+Members of the country's royal family also continue their two century old practice of maintaining personal relationships with the Canadian Forces, as well as individual units, around which the military has developed complex protocols.

 Ceremonies and protocols

 Many ceremonies and rituals of the Canadian Forces have a royal connection.
 For example, the military traditionally mounts what is known as the King's Guard (or Queen's Guard during the reign of a female monarch), which is made up of contingents of infantry and cavalry soldiers who are charged with guarding the royal residences in Canada and the United Kingdom.
-Canada has mounted the King's/Queen's Guard eight times since 1916, including Canadian Coronation Contingents for King George VI in May 1937 and for Queen Elizabeth II in May 1953.
-Also, whenever the sovereign or a member of her family is in Ottawa, they will lay a wreath at the National War Memorial (which itself was dedicated in 1939 by King George VI) and will do the same if at a Canadian war monument overseas.
+Canada has mounted the King's/Queen's Guard 13 times since 1916, in addition to Canadian Coronation Contingents for every coronation of the country's monarch since that of Edward VII in 1902.
+Also, whenever the sovereign or a member of his family is in Ottawa, they will lay a wreath at the National War Memorial (which itself was dedicated in 1939 by King George VI) and will do the same if at a Canadian war monument overseas.

-Three military units comprise the Household Division, symbolically charged specifically with protecting the monarch and governor general: the Governor General's Horse Guards, the Governor General's Foot Guards, and the Canadian Grenadier Guards.
+Three military units comprise the Household Division, charged specifically with protecting the monarch and governor general: the Governor General's Horse Guards, the Governor General's Foot Guards, and the Canadian Grenadier Guards.

-Members of the Royal Family will also be present for other military ceremonies besides those related to any honorary ranks they hold, including inspections of the troops and anniversaries of key battles and victories, such as commemorations of D-Day.
-For such events, an order of precedence is followed for organising participants and according respect and honours.
-The official Canadian order of precedence is the only one used in relation to the military, in which the monarch takes first place, followed by the governor general, and then other members of the Royal Family.
-The provincial viceroys fall in at sixteenth on the list, behind the leader of His Majesty's Loyal Opposition.
-The Royal Anthem of Canada, "God Save the King", is normally played, as may be the Viceregal Salute for the governor general or lieutenant governor, if either is representing the sovereign.
-A Loyal Toast may also be given; it is required at all formal mess dinners and toasts the health of the monarch.
-Canadian Forces members and officers are required to stand during the toast and to salute any time the Royal Anthem is played.
+Members of the royal family will also be present for other military ceremonies besides those related to any honorary ranks they hold, including inspections of the troops and anniversaries of key battles and victories, such as commemorations of D-Day.
+For these events, with participants following the official order of precedence.
+The royal anthem of Canada, "God Save the King", is normally played, as may be the Viceregal Salute for the governor general or lieutenant governor, if either is present.
+A loyal toast may also be given; it is required at all formal mess dinners and toasts the health of the monarch.
+Canadian Forces members and officers are required to stand during the toast and salute any time the royal anthem is played.
 This stipulation was challenged in 2008 by an officer of Princess Patricia's Canadian Light Infantry and upheld by the Canadian Forces Grievance Board, the Chief of the Defence Staff, and the Federal Court of Canada.